Rayan Ghrieb

 Rayan Ghrieb (born 21 April 1999) is a French professional footballer who plays as an attacking midfielder for German club 1.
-FC Magdeburg.
+FC Nürnberg.

 Career

 Ghrieb is a youth product of the French clubs ASPV Strasbourg and Schiltigheim, and the German clubs Geispolsheim and Offenburger FV.
 He began his senior career with Sedan in 2017.
 He had a short stint with the reserves of Le Mans the following season, before moving to Toulon in the winter break of 2018.
 He followed that up with a short stint with Oberachern in the German Oberliga due to the COVID-19 pandemic.
 He returned to France with Schiltigheim for the 2021–22 season, and had a strong season with 14 goals in 28 games.

 Ghrieb then transferred to Dunkerque in the Championnat National for the 2022–23 season, and again scored 14 goals plus 8 assists in 33 games to help achieve second place and earn promotion to the Ligue 2.
 He was named the "Championnat National Player of the Season" for his performances.
 He scored a brace in his first professional game, with Dunkerque in a 2–2 Ligue 2 tie with Troyes on 5 August 2023.

 On 7 August 2025, Ghrieb signed with 1.
 FC Magdeburg in the 2.
+Bundesliga.

+On 22 May 2026, Ghrieb moved to 1.
+FC Nürnberg, also in 2.
 Bundesliga.